kerivin/media-embedder-bot/README.md

    - `ENV_BOT_TOKEN` - secret, you've got this after creating a bot with [BotFather](https://t.me/BotFather)
    - `ENV_LIST_URL` - text, use this value: `https://raw.githubusercontent.com/kerivin/media-embedder-bot/refs/heads/main/list.json`
 1. Press `Edit Code` on your worker page, copy the content of `worker.js`, paste it into the editor and press `Deploy`
-1. Enter this line in your browser address bar and press enter: `https://media-embedder-bot.<USERNAME>.workers.dev/registerWebhook`, where `<USERNAME>` is your Cloudflare username.
-The default subdomain is `<USERNAME>.workers.dev`, but you can see the actual one on [Cloudflare](https://dash.cloudflare.com/) -> Workers & Pages -> Overview
+1. Paste the Worker address to a browser address bar, add `/registerWebhook` at the end and press Enter
+   - You can find the Worker address if you go to [Cloudflare](https://dash.cloudflare.com/) -> Workers & Pages -> media-embedder-bot -> Right click on "Visit" button -> Copy link
+   - By default, it should look something like `https://media-embedder-bot.<USERNAME>.workers.dev/registerWebhook`
 1. If it says Ok, your bot is ready!

 ### Github deployment way